History of the UKE

 At the end of the war, the UKE was reconstructed.
 The old pavilions were returned to a satisfactory state only occasionally, because their wide distribution on site did no longer meet the requirements of contemporary patient care.
 Rather, bigger functional clinical sectors were established, partly by connecting single pavilions.
 The teaching program was also re-initiated following approval by the British occupation.

 Around the turn of the millennium, the senate adopted a master plan for the further development and reorganization of the UKE.
 Finally, it was renamed University Medical Center Hamburg-Eppendorf in 2001.
 At present, the site is being centralized by large-scale building measures.
-The new clinic building was inaugurated in 2009.
-2014 the city parliament agreed to the construction of the new Academic Children’s Hospital.
+The new clinic building was inaugurated in 2009, the new Academic Children’s Hospital in 2017.

-Today the UKE consists of 13 centers with more than 80 clinics and institutes.
-Today, the UKE has more than 10,000 staff members.
-The Medical Center has approximately 82,000 inpatients per year.
-In addition, there are 291,000 outpatients, of which 122,000 are hospitalized in the emergency ward.
+Today the UKE consists of 13 centers with 78 clinics and institutes.
+Today, the UKE has about 14,900 staff members.
+The Medical Center has approximately 89,000 inpatients per year.
+In addition, there are 454,000 outpatients.
 This means that the UKE is one of the biggest hospitals in Hamburg.
-Moreover, more than 3,600 students study at the medical and dental faculties.
+In addition, around 3,400 students study human medicine, dentistry and midwifery at the UKE.

 The close network of high-end medicine, research and teaching in the UKE facilitate a continuous development and guarantee that the patients are taken care of in the best possible way by means of the most recent methods of treatment.
 Moreover, the UKE has earned an international reputation as initiator of many conventions and advanced trainings and cooperates with renowned institutions such as the Harvard University in Cambridge (USA).